 SOME IMPORTANT TERMS

-To understand the motion of a body in different Frame of reference we came across few terms like
+To understand the motion of a body in different Frame of reference we came across a few terms like

 - Event:- An event stands for anything that occurs suddenly or instantaneously at a point in space.
 It, thus, involves both, a position and time of occurrence.

-- Observer:- A person or an equipment that can locate, record, measure and interpret an event is called an observer.
+- Observer:- A person or equipment that can locate, record, measure and interpret an event is called an observer.

 NEWTON’S NOTIONS OF SPACE

-In Newton’s model both space and time are unaffected by the presence or absence of objects.
+In Newton’s model, both space and time are unaffected by the presence or absence of objects.
 That is space and time are absolute, an arena where the play of Nature unfolds.
 In Newton’s words,

 Absolute space in its own nature, without relation to anything external, remains always similar and immovable.

-- Space is three dimensional:- The concept of space and time is fundamental to the study of mechanics.
+- Space is three-dimensional:- The concept of space and time is fundamental to the study of mechanics.
 All objects occupy space and have length, breadth and height.
-Space is, therefore, three dimensional.
-This is why the position of a point can be specified completely by the three co-ordinates (x, y, z) or $(r, \theta, \phi)$.
+Space is, therefore, three-dimensional.
+This is why the position of a point can be specified completely by the three coordinates (x, y, z) or $(r, \theta, \phi)$.

 - Space is flat:- i.e., it possesses Euclidean flatness.
 This means that the shortest distance between any two points in space is a straight line.
 If we take three points in space to form a triangle, the sum of angles is equal to $\pi$.
-If it is a right angled triangle, then the three sides are related by Pythagoras Theorem i.e., $Hypotenuse^2 = Base^2 + Altitude^2$.
+If it is a right-angled triangle, then the three sides are related by Pythagoras’ Theorem i.e., $Hypotenuse^2 = Base^2 + Altitude^2$.
 However, according to the latest theory, space is not exactly flat but somewhat curved.
 The departure from flatness is very small and can be ignored in the study of classical mechanics.

 - Space is homogeneous:- In other words, space is everywhere alike.
-Homogeneity of free space (a space in which fields and forces are absent) means transnational invariance of its properties i.e., the result of an experiment is not altered due to linear displacement of the co-ordinate systems.
+Homogeneity of free space (a space in which fields and forces are absent) means transnational invariance of its properties i.e., the result of an experiment is not altered due to linear displacement of the coordinate systems.

 - Space is isotropic:- It means that if we consider a point O in space and we move from this point in any direction, the properties are the same i.e., there is nothing to distinguish one direction from the other.
 In other words, there is no preferred direction in space or one direction is as good as any other direction.